suhail3728/Working-hours-backend/learning journal.md

 So in my case I have two different types of stacks one is the AuthStack which have the screeens for user login or sign up and that is a `Stack.Navigator` and the other one is the userStack which contain the screens that the user will be using after authentication and that is a `Tab.navigator` where tab is a `createBottomTabNavigator` function that we import from `@react-navigation/bottom-tabs`.
 So I was troubling with moving how to move from the Stack navigator to the Tab navigator.

 So I figured that out with the help of nested navigations from this article https://reactnavigation.org/docs/nesting-navigators/. by using the tab navigator as a component inside the stack navigator.
-And the next challege was how to pass the user id after authentication from the auth stack to userStack.
-Here evethough i am using the my bottoms tabs in userStack inside a stack navigator component, both are different files and different stacks.
-So I was struggling to find a way and then I found the `useContex` hook.
+And the next challenge was how to pass the user id after authentication from the auth stack to userStack.
+Here even though i am using the my bottoms tabs in userStack inside a stack navigator component, both are different files and different stacks.
+So I was struggling to find a way and then I found the `useContext` hook.

 ### How to use the `useContext` hook